-- Making engineering changes, such as substituting safer materials for more hazardous materials, enclosing a process that may expose workers to hazards, or ventilating a work area.
+- Making engineering changes, such as substituting safer materials for more hazardous ones, enclosing a process that could expose workers to hazards, or ventilating a work area.

 - Using good work practices, such as changing clothes after work, washing work clothes regularly, and keeping food out of the work area.

 If you are concerned about arsenic exposure in your workplace, discuss the situation with your employee health and safety representative or your employer.
 If needed, OSHA, the federal agency responsible for health and safety regulations in most workplaces, can provide more information or make an inspection.